aimeos/aimeos-docs/src/config/mshop/subscription-manager.md

  SELECT :keys, :type("val") AS "value"
  FROM (
  	SELECT :acols, :val AS "val"
- 	FROM "mshop_subscription" mord
+ 	FROM "mshop_subscription" msub
  	:joins
  	WHERE :cond
- 	GROUP BY mord.id, :cols, :val
+ 	GROUP BY msub.id, :cols, :val
- 	ORDER BY mord.id DESC
+ 	ORDER BY msub.id DESC
  	OFFSET :start ROWS FETCH NEXT :size ROWS ONLY
  ) AS list
  GROUP BY :keys